bjh21/mal/docs/GC.md

 Step 3 introduces environments, so `gc_mark` needs to be extended to support them.
-At this point the garbage-collector starts to be properly useful: if you instument it you should be able to see it keeping objects while they're referenced by `repl_env` and freeing them when they're removed.
+At this point the garbage-collector starts to be properly useful: if you instrument it you should be able to see it keeping objects while they're referenced by `repl_env` and freeing them when they're removed.